sera619/DiscordBot-python-hikari/README.md

 >
 > - If the bot is already joined your discord you have to use '/admin init' __notice: you require adminpermission on the discordserver to use the command__

-**Please notice that u need your own token for your application.**
+### Please notice that u need your own token for your application ###

-**Sorry that i dont give instruction here but it exists so many tutorials for this im sure you will find the solution quickly**
+## Sorry that i dont give instruction here but it exists so many tutorials for this im sure you will find the solution quickly ##

 ### Screenshots ###